markbuckle/My-First-AI-Project/README.md

 # My-First-AI-Project
-JS basics and API calls
+JS basics, more functions and API calls (OpenAI for this project)